Texas-based artist JEN STEPHENSON enjoys a multifaceted career as stage director, producer, soprano, educator, and arts administrator.

-Jen Stephenson (Artistic Director), soprano, has performed nationally and internationally in a wide range of opera roles, as a vocal soloist, and as a member of several professional choral ensembles.
-As a featured soloist, she has performed with L’Orchestre et les Chanteurs de Saint Eustache of Paris, France; Nei Stëmmen of Luxembourg, Luxembourg; The Classical Music Festival of Eisenstadt, Austria; the Prentice Chorale of Tuscaloosa, Alabama; Lawrence Opera Theatre of Lawrence, Kansas; and the Westfield Festival Chorus of Westfield, Massachusetts.
+No stranger to the stage, Stephenson has performed extensively throughout North America and Europe in a wide range of opera roles, as a vocal soloist, and as a member of several professional choral ensembles.
+As a featured soloist, favorite concert and oratorio appearances have been with L’Orchestre et les Chanteurs de Saint Eustache of Paris, France; Nei Stëmmen of Luxembourg, Luxembourg; The Classical Music Festival of Eisenstadt, Austria; the Prentice Chorale of Tuscaloosa, Alabama; Lawrence Opera Theatre of Lawrence, Kansas; and the Westfield Festival Chorus of Westfield, Massachusetts.
 Additionally, she has sung professionally with Alabama’s Highland Consort, the Richard Zielinski Singers, and New England’s Novi Cantori.
-Stephenson has sung leading roles with Opera du Perigord, Utah Lyric Opera, and New Century Opera.
-Her operatic performances include the roles of Elvira (Don Giovanni), Magda (The Consul), Gertrune (The Twilight of the Gods), Mother (Hansel and Gretel), Frasquita (Carmen), and Manuelita (La Périchole), among others.
+Stephenson has sung leading roles with Opéra du Perigord, Utah Lyric Opera, and New Century Opera.
+Favorite operatic performances include the roles of Elvira (Don Giovanni), Magda (The Consul), Gertrune (The Twilight of the Gods), Mother (Hansel and Gretel), Frasquita (Carmen), and Manuelita (La Périchole), among others.

-Dr. Stephenson holds degrees from The University of Massachusetts at Amherst, Westfield State University, The University of South Florida, and The University of Alabama.
-Currently, she serves as Assistant Professor of Music, Director of Vocal Studies, and Director of Opera at Tabor College in Hillsboro, Kansas, where she teaches Studio Voice, Music Theory I and II, directs the college’s women’s choir, Concerto Bella Voce, and directs the Opera program.
+Dr. Stephenson holds degrees from The University of Massachusetts at Amherst, Westfield State University, University of South Florida, and The University of Alabama.
+Currently, she serves as Director of Opera Theatre and Assistant Clinical Professor of Opera at Baylor University.
+Stephenson’s primary voice teachers include Mary Brown Bonacci, Kyoung Cho, and Paul Houghtaling.